gekatateam/neptunus/README_en.md

 # Neptunus

 Neptunus is a data processing engine for consuming, transforming and producing events.
-Neptunus based on data processing pipelines - a compositions of six types of plugins:
+Neptunus is based on data processing pipelines - a compositions of six types of plugins:
  - [inputs](plugins/inputs/) consume events from external sources
  - [processors](plugins/processors/) transform events
  - [outputs](plugins/outputs/) produce events to external systems